Volcanoes National Park Rwanda (Parc National Des Volcans)

 Visit Lake Ruhondo and Lake Burera- The Twin Lakes

-After or before your gorilla trekking adventure in Volcanoes National Park, the Twin Lakes are among exceptional tourist sites any nature lover should expect visiting on Rwanda safaris.
+After or before your gorilla trekking adventure in Volcanoes National Park, the Twin Lakes are among the exceptional tourist sites any nature lover should expect to visit on Rwanda safaris.

 When to visit?

-In every year, there are 2 dry seasons- the short and long with short running from December, January to February and long dry months begin from June, July, August to September.
+In every year, there are 2 dry seasons- the short and long with short running from December, January to February, and long dry months beginning from June, July, and August to September.

 Visits to Volcanoes NP can still be made during the wet or rainy season.
 The park also records two wetter or rainy seasons- the long rains starting from March to May and short from October to November.